Answers are at the right or below the question in "Light Blue".

 c.
 Geneva.

 c.
-Geneva Bible.
+The Geneva Bible.

 The Geneva Bible, the most popular Bible of the time, was brought to America by the Pilgrims when they sailed on the Mayflower from Europe.